List of Craig of the Creek episodes

-Craig of the Creek is an American animated television series created by Matt Burnett and Ben Levin for Cartoon Network.
-The show's pilot episode premiered on the Cartoon Network app on December 1, 2017, and the first episode of its first season ("Itch To Explore") was previewed there on February 19, 2018, before officially premiering on Cartoon Network on March 30 of that year, alongside its second episode ("You're It").
+Craig of the Creek is an American animated sitcom created by Matt Burnett and Ben Levin for Cartoon Network.
+The show's pilot episode premiered on the Cartoon Network app on December 1, 2017, and the first episode of its first season ("Itch to Explore") was previewed there on February 19, 2018, before officially premiering on Cartoon Network on March 30 of that year, alongside its second episode ("You're It").
 The season consisted of 40 episodes of 11 minutes each and concluded on March 11, 2019.

-The second season ran from March 18, 2019, until June 11, 2020, and totaled 38 episodes, of which two ("The Other Side" and "Craig and the Kid's Table") are double-length.
+The second season ran from March 18, 2019, until June 11, 2020, and totaled 40 episodes, of which two ("The Other Side" and "Craig and the Kid's Table") are double-length.
 The third season premiered with a double-length episode ("The Other Side: The Tournament") on June 21, 2020.
 The fourth season premiered with a special episode ("The Legend of the Library").
 Additionally, five shorts were aired in late 2019.